 Student progress will be reviewed at both the mid-term point and at the end of each semester.
 It will be at this time that each student will be informed of their academic standing.
-Students who have not been successful in achieving their program requirements at mid-term or finals may be required to complete an academic agreement.
-Refusal to sign will not negate the obligations outlined in the conditions of the agreement.
+Students who have not been successful in achieving their program requirements at mid-term or finals may be required to complete an Academic Agreement.
+Refusal to sign will not negate the obligations outlined in the conditions of the Academic Agreement.